Deep Exploration via Randomized Value Functions: Computational studies

 Figure \ref{fig:cartpole_dqn} presents results for DQN and a 50-50-MLP with rectified linear units with linear annealing $\epsilon$-greedy dithering from $1$ to $0$ over varying number of episodes.
 Irrespective of annealing schedule, DQN is unable to gather informative data since it does not perform deep exploration.
 In this environment, dithering strategies for exploration are insufficient to gain information beyond the locally-attractive policy to remain motionless and receive a reward of zero.

 Figure \ref{fig:cartpole_boot} presents the average episodic reward for an ensemble approach to RLSVI with $K=20$ and the same algorithmic approach as Section \ref{sec:compute_parallel}.
 We note that, unlike DQN with $\epsilon$-greedy exploration, RLSVI is able to learn a successful swing up policy with an identical network architecture.
 In addition, we note that RLSVI implemented with linear or single-layer $Q$-value functions is unable to learn a successful swing up policy.
 This demonstrates the importance of \textit{both} deep exploration and deep representation learning in order for a successful application of deep RL in this setting.
-We present visualization of this performance in an accompanying video \url{https://youtu.be/ia72VyW5MfI}.
+The results of Figures \ref{fig:cartpole_dqn} and \ref{fig:cartpole_boot} are averaged over 20 seeds, with confidence intervals at 1 standard error of the mean.
+We present visualization of this performance \url{https://youtu.be/ia72VyW5MfI}.

 The computational results we present in this paper are tailored to be simple and interpretable, with a clear focus on the importance of deep exploration and the compatibility of this approach with linear and nonlinear value function learning.
 Related work investigates scaling up this approach in several arcade games including Tetris, Angry Birds, Atari 2600 as well as a model of recommendation systems \citep{osband2016rlsvi,ibarra2016angrier,osband2016deep}.
 We consciously choose to keep our empirical investigation concise and the key results sanitary, but look forward to pushing the boundaries of large-scale applications of ``deep RL'' via randomized value functions in future work.